Japan train tickets: Travel guide

 Japan train tickets can be bought from touch-screen machines at all major train stations using credit or debit cards.
 The vast majority can be read in English, and they are fairly simple to use.

-The Japan Rail Pass is a great option for tourists planning on visiting Japan and traveling extensively around the country.
-You have to order it before you set off for Japan, but you can use it on all JR lines as well as buses, ferries, and airport transfers.
+The Japan Rail Pass is a great option for tourists traveling extensively around the country.
+You can order the pass online before you travel, and use it on all JR lines, buses, ferries, and airport transfers.

-Regular tickets are individual or return tickets that take you from one place to another.
-The overall cost is made up of various fees including the base cost, which is roughly 20 yen per km for short distances and under 10 yen per km for long distances.
+The overall cost of single train tickets in Japan is made up of various fees.
+This includes the base cost, which is roughly ¥20 per km for short distances and under ¥10 per km for long distances.

 Japan train tickets cost